-Imagine that you wanted to study household use of laundry soap.
-You decide to estimate soap use as a function of family size.
-If you collected a large sample of (family size, soap use) pairs you would find that different families of the same size use different amounts of laundry soap-there is a distribution of soap use at each family size.
-When you use regression to estimate the parameters of soap use = f(family size), you are estimating the parameters of the line that connects the mean soap use at each family size.
-Because the best that can be expected is to predict the mean soap use for a certain size family, researchers often write their regression models with an extra term, the "error term", which notes that many of the members of the population of (family size, soap use) pairs will not have exactly the predicted soap use because many of the points do not lie directly on the regression line.
-The error term is usually denoted as "E", or "epsilon", and you often see regression equations written
+Imagine that you wanted to study the estimated price for a one-bedroom apartment in Nelson, BC.
+You decide to estimate the price as a function of its location in relation to downtown.
+If you collected 12 sample pairs, you would find different apartments located within the same distance from downtown.
+In other words, you might draw a distribution of prices for apartments located at the same distance from downtown or away from downtown.
+When you use regression to estimate the parameters of price = f(distance), you are estimating the parameters of the line that connects the mean price at each location.
+Because the best that can be expected is to predict the mean price for a certain location, researchers often write their regression models with an extra term, the error term, which notes that many of the members of the population of (location, price of apartment) pairs will not have exactly the predicted price because many of the points do not lie directly on the regression line.
+The error term is usually denoted as $\boldsymbol{\epsilon}$, or epsilon, and you often see regression equations written:

-$$y = \alpha + \beta x + \varepsilon$$
+$y=\alpha+\beta x+\varepsilon$

-Strictly, the distribution of $\varepsilon$ at each family size must be normal, and the distributions of $\varepsilon$ for all of the family sizes must have the same variance (this is known as homoskedasticity to statisticians).
+Strictly, the distribution of ε at each location must be normal, and the distributions of ε for all the locations must have the same variance (this is known as homoscedasticity to statisticians).